br1sk/Sonar/README.md

     classification: .Feature, product: .BugReporter, reproducibility: .Always,
     title: "Add REST API to Radar", description: "Add REST API to Radar", steps: "N/A",
     expected: "Radar to have a REST API available", actual: "API not provided",
-    configuration: "N/A", version: "Any", notes: "N/A"
+    configuration: "N/A", version: "Any", notes: "N/A", attachments: []
 )

 let openRadar = Sonar(service: .OpenRadar(token: "abcdefg"))
 openRadar.create(radar: radar) { result in
-    print(result.value) // This is the radar ID!
+    // Check to see if the request succeeded
 }
 ```